sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    - **Password:** <inject key="AzureAdUserPassword"></inject>

-     >**Note**: If a Microsoft Sign-in pop appears, please select the above account and sign-in using your credentials.
+     >**Note:** If a Microsoft Sign-in pop appears, please select the above account and sign-in using your credentials.

 1. On the **User sign-in** page, select **Pass-through authentication (1)**.
 Verify that the **Enable single sign-on (2)** checkbox is selected, and then select **Next (3)**.